 The randomized country took one of four values: the United States, China, a high affinity country in the respondent's mind, and a low affinity country in the respondent's mind.
 We measured affinity by a separate question earlier in the survey.
 Here, every respondent was asked: "Now we'd like you to tell us something different.
 For each country, indicate how similar or different that country is from [HOME COUNTRY].
 Use the slider where 0 indicates not at all the same and 100 indicates completely the same."
 Respondents were given a set of nine countries (the set of other countries included in the cross-national sample) in a random order, with an individual slider for each country between 0 and 100.
 The high affinity country in our vignette experiment was the country that respondents ranked highest on this slider scale.
-The lowest affinity country in our vignette experiment was the country that respondents ranked lowest on this slider scale.
+The lowest affinity country in our vignette experiment was the country bat respondents ranked lowest on this slider scale.

 The randomized pledge amount took one of five values, all customized relative to the individual pledge that each respondent gave in baseline slider, labeled x.
-The five conditions were the following: [x-10] percent unconditional reductions in carbon pollution; [x-10] percent reductions in carbon pollution regardless of what other countries do plus an additional 10 percent reductions if other countries agree to the same; [x] percent reductions in carbon pollution regardless of what other countries do; [x] percent reductions in carbon pollution regardless of what other countries do plus an additional 10 percent reductions if other countries agree to the same; [x+10] percent reductions in carbon pollution regardless of what other countries do.
-Respondents who gave a value of x that was less than ten were only randomized across the last three conditions, to avoid the possibility of negative reduction amounts.
-We only consider respondents who had preferred emissions reductions between 10 percent and 90 percent and were thus eligible for all the treatment conditions.
+The five conditions were the following: [x-10] percent unconditional reductions in carbon pollution; [x-10] percent reductions in carbon pollution regardless of what other countries do plus an additional 10 percent reductions if other countries agree to the same; [x] percent reductions in carbon pollution regardless of what other countries do; [x] percent reductions in carbon pollution regardless of what other countries do; [x] percent reductions in carbon pollution regardless of what other countries do plus an additional 10 percent reductions garee to the same; [x+10] percent reductions if other countries agree to the same; [x+10] percent reductions if other countries agree to the same; [x+10] percent reductions in carbon pollution regardless of what other countries do plus an additional 10 percent reductions if other countries agree to the same; [x+10] percent reductions in carbon pollution regardless of what other countries do plus an additional 10 percent reductions if other countries agree to the same; [x+10] percent reductions in carbon pollution regardless of what other countries do.
+Respondents who gave a value of x that was less than ten were only randomized across the last three conditions, to avoid the possibility of negative reduction amounts.7 We only consider respondents who had preferred emissions reductions between 10 percent and 90 percent and were thus eligible for all the treatment conditions.
 In the main analysis, we estimate treatment effects using a linear model of the following form:

-$$Y{post} = \alpha + \beta Pledge + \eta Y{pre} + \varepsilon_i$$ (1)
+$Y{post} = \alpha + \beta Pledge + \eta Y{pre} + \varepsilon_i$ (1)

-Across all countries in the sample, only 216 of 15,643 respondents held a baseline preference for less than a 10 percent reduction in emissions when told that a 30 percent reduction is needed to keep the planet safe for humans.
+7 Across all countries in the sample, only 216 of 15,643 respondents held a baseline preference for less than a 10 percent reduction in emissions when told that a 30 percent reduction is needed to keep the planet safe for humans.
 We do not have enough power within this sub-sample to resolve how pledges by other countries affect preferences for emissions reductions.